mehrdadbakhtiari/adVNTR/README.rst

     -   ``python-tk``
     -   ``libz-dev``
     -   ``samtools``
+    -   ``muscle``

-You can install these requirement in Ubuntu Linux by running ``sudo apt-get install python2.7 python-pip python-tk libz-dev samtools``
+You can install these requirement in Ubuntu Linux by running ``sudo apt-get install python2.7 python-pip python-tk libz-dev samtools muscle``

 2. Following python2.7 packages are required:
     -   ``biopython``